-In case of the daily bulletin board, contribution made on each day.
-2.

-Copies of original, unedited articles, submitted for each issue of Vrina Vidya.
-3.
+- In case of the daily builtetin board, contribution made on each day.
+Copies of original unadited articles. - Copies of original, unedited articles, submitted for each issue of Vritta Vidya.
+A written mean of an an articles, submitted for each issue of Vritta Vidya.

-A written report of news writing, subbing, layout and other work done for each issue, duly counter- signed by the teacher-in-charge.
+3 A written report of news writing, subbing, layout and other work done for each issue, duly counter- signed by the teacher-in-charge.